"The Expert Authority You Can Trust"

 growths of yeast or bad bacteria in their intestines, which makes them

 feel sick or nauseated.
 This initial cleansing reaction usually goes

 away in a few days to a week.

 If you have a systemic candida yeast problem or low immune function, Profase works extremely well with Biofase and Microfase.
-I would recommend taking two to three Biofase with one or two capsules of Profase one hour or more before breakfast and 30 minutes before bedtime, or follow this simple system.
+I would recommend taking two to three Biofase with one or two capsules of Profase one hour or more before breakfast and 30 minutes before bedtime.

 The Biofase/Profase combination is the best, most effective remedy for Candida I have yet discovered.